 As of 2012 there were over 35.8 million books not including manuscripts, maps, sheet music, and other documents which individually number in the millions as well.

-The Library of Congress is in effect the archives of the nation.
+LOC is in effect the archives of the nation.

 (Reporting by Asha Bajaj)